 They're just as fun and fluffy and huggable and playful as they look: both creep up behind me now on tiptoe, then take off running just as they get up close and blast on by me to the barn.
 Both rear up like goofy broncos when they hear a sweet scoop of all-stock being scraped up out of the trash-can.
 Outlaw thinks he's the tough guy, and lounges out at night in front of their gate until I bring him in - putting up a tough, fluffy front for all the coyotes.

 A long way from Peru now, but they seem like a perfect fit; all we can say is hola, y'all.

 (move over emus - it's angry-Chi-Chi)

 The Carroll family has raised cattle & pecans in Camp Hill, Alabama for 30 years, at times having upwards of 300 head of cattle & 40 acres of pecans.
 We've been leasing our land to others for several years, but excited to be repossessing all pastures this spring.
 Look for big developments at Carroll Family Farms, soon.

-We're happy to be sharing studio & residency space with Chef Chad Mueller (formerly of Bloodhound, The Yellow Hammer, and ACRE, in Auburn), as well as several other active local artists, doers, and makers with close ties to Waverly and the Alabama arts community (Welcome, Kortni and Daniel!).
-They're here to help Burke with physical tasks & we're all here to improve our mutual enterprises.
-We look forward to pop-up restaurant nights with Chef-Chad, more printmaking & furniture from the studios of Daniel & Kortni, & launching other new food and arts related entities with our new friends and residents, shortly.
+We're happy to be sharing studio & residency space with Chef Chad Mueller (formerly of Bloodhound, The Yellow Hammer, and ACRE, in Auburn), as well as several other active local artists, doers, and makers with close ties to the Alabama arts community (welcome, Kortni and Daniel).
+We look forward to pop-up restaurant nights with Chef-Chad, more printmaking & furniture building from the studios of Daniel & Kortni, & launching other ventures with new friends and residents, shortly.

 The largest of our four spring-fed lakes: Little-Land Lake.